jpaulm/drawfbp/README.md

 Running and/or Installing DrawFBP
 ----

-You can run DrawFBP by going to your DrawFBP project directory, and entering
+Note: this jar file will run DrawFBP, but will not provide the Help facility.
+However, you can access the Help facility by going to your DrawFBP project directory, and entering

-    gradle build
     java -cp "build\libs\drawfbp-2.9.1.jar;lib\DrawFBP-Help.jar" com.jpmorrsn.graphics.DrawFBP

 (note the quotes)

-(Note also, `gradle run` will run the drawing tool, but will not provide the Help facility)

 Alternatively, run `gradle installApp` and you will find start scripts in `build\install\drawfbp\bin`.